premchander-revature/interviewquestions/DDL.md

 <blockquote>

-- In Sql, both table and index can have the same name also the index and contraints share the same namespace.
+- In Sql, both table and index can have the same name and also the index and contraints share the same namespace.

 </blockquote>